 “In the short term it doesn’t do us any good to have those difficult conversations and therefore people want to avoid having them at all.
 That creates pressure for us just to sell the positives of what we’ve done, but the positive is not the whole truth around it, and arguably in the long term that does undermine trust in the process.”

 Consultation and policy-making are not always so closely intertwined, but local authorities are made to serve the public at the end of the day, and citizens’ views should be at the heart of every decision.
 It was promising to hear from a local authority that works in this way.

-Keep an eye out for the third and final part of my conversation with David in the coming weeks.
+I’ve linked the third and final part of my interview with David below.

 If you’d like to learn more about what Citizen Space can do for your organisation, book a free demo and we’ll walk you through it.